Student Services Four-Year Career Plan

 - Complete your HANDSHAKE ACCOUNT profile

-- Take the Focus2 career assessments to discover careers that could be right for you.
-Contact Career Services for log-in information
+- To discover careers that could be right for you, contact Career Services.

 - Interested in additional testing?
 Contact Career Services and learn more